UrbanBobek/booooids/README.md

 # booooids
-My implementation of the flocking behaviour described by Craig Reynolds.
+My C++ implementation of the flocking behaviour described by [Craig Reynolds](https://www.red3d.com/cwr/boids/).
+To compile you will need CMake and the [SFML](https://www.sfml-dev.org/) library installed.

  ![ Alt text](boids. gif) / ! [](.boids.gif)